 Adalis Marrero, CPA is proud of her role as the Controller, VP of Finance (she/her/hers) for Moving Traditions and enjoys her work very much.
 She is in charge of closely monitoring the company’s financial health, and maintains, manages, and analyzes financial statements, and budgets for the daily accounting operations.
 Adalis has a bachelor’s degree from Rowan University and 25+ years’ experience in corporate and non-profit accounting.
 She has worked in performing arts organizations where the main focus was working with youth.
 She gets energized by volunteering for food banks and other organizations, taking long walks in parks near her home in Marlton, NJ, cooking Italian and Puerto Rican dishes, baking, and frequently sharing time with friends and family.

 Brian Mono is Chief of Advancement of Moving Traditions (he/him/his).
 Leading a talented Development & Communications team, Brian works with staff, board members and other stakeholders to make the case for increased funding, media coverage, and program participation.
 He brings 20+ years of planning and development experience at the Jewish Federation of Greater Philadelphia and at Reconstructing Judaism/Camp Havaya, as well as creating award-winning journalism at the Jewish Exponent.
 Brian holds a B.A. from the University of Michigan – Go blue! – and an M.A. from the Jewish Theological Seminary of America.
-When not raising money or awareness, Brian enjoys reading anything by Michael Chabon, completing a tough crossword puzzle, and picnicking in parks in and around Philadelphia with his wife and teenage children.
+Brian is proud to cochair the Lead Fundraiser Cohort of Dlead.
+When not raising money or awareness, Brian enjoys reading anything by Michael Chabon, completing a tough crossword puzzle, and hanging out with his wife and two adolescents in Philadelphia.

 Julia Papiyan is the Western Regional Director (she/her/hers) who oversees Northern and Southern California partnerships.
 Julia believes that teens want, and need, a safe space to explore topics relevant to them, which is why the expansion of Moving Traditions’ programs is so important to her.
 She has supported the work by piloting new programs, creating innovative and collaborative partnerships, and volunteering her time as a trained Rosh Hodesh group leader and teen girl mentor.
 She holds a B.S. in business from the University of Michigan and is working on the completion of her executive Master’s Degree from Columbia University.
 When she isn’t expanding Moving Traditions’ work in California, Julia can be found traveling across the globe in search of new sites and new flavors of ice cream.